All playlists

 Vinesh, AJD Rehearsal Mix

-Fifty-nine tracks for the Vinesh-AJD wedding rehearsal-week rotation — the run that played through the venue walkthroughs, the rehearsal dinner, and the late-night family-and-bridal-party hangs.
+Fifty-nine tracks for Vinesh and AJD’s wedding rehearsal week — the run that played through the venue walkthroughs, the rehearsal dinner, and the late-night family-and-bridal-party hangs at the rental house.
 The pre-wedding tape, not the wedding tape.
 This is the tape for the week before, when the venue is half-empty and the family is doing setup and the playlist needs to fill three different rooms across five different days.
-The rehearsal-week framing is the rotation’s structural commitment — the playlist is meant to be the working-utility for the wedding’s preparation context rather than the wedding-day-specific working-rotation, and the rotation’s choice to honor the rehearsal-week framing is the methodological commitment.

 The structural choice of arranging the rotation alphabetically by song title — “All Because Of You” through “Beyond the Sea” — was an accident that became a feature.
 The bridal party noticed by day three.
 The tape became a small joke that the family still references at every reunion.
-The alphabetical-sequencing accident is the rotation’s structural feature — the playlist’s choice to honor the accident-turned-feature rather than rearranging the rotation into a different sequencing methodology is the structural commitment to the family’s specific collective working-rotation vocabulary that the rotation is built around.
+Some accidents earn their place by being too good to fix.

 Open on Spotify